GenomicsAotearoa/Nextflow_Workshop/docs/session_2/2_runcommand.md

     Include both `freebayes` and `strelka` as variant callers using the `tools` parameter and run the pipeline again.

-    For this option, you will need to use the `--tools` flag and include both variant callers in the same string separated by a comma, e.g., `-- tools "<tool1>,<tool2>"`
+    For this option, you will need to use the `--tools` flag and include both variant callers in the same string separated by a comma, e.g., `--tools "<tool1>,<tool2>"`

     You can also use `-resume` to resume the pipeline from the last successful step.